 One of the most vital requirements for online marketing, indeed any marketing, is that you target the types of people you hope will become your customers.
 With influencer marketing, you have to drop one step back and focus on the people who appeal to and influence the behavior of your target customers.
 If you sell to a youthful demographic, you could consider working with influencers on TikTok.

 Like YouTube, TikTok's most significant feature is sharing videos.
 So any TikTok influencer marketing campaign will revolve around influencers making, sharing, and sometimes livestreaming videos that will in some way promote your brand and make it attractive to their followers.

 Of course, if you're over 35, you have probably never heard of TikTok, unless you have been keeping up-to-date with our previous Influencer Marketing Hub posts on the subject.
-So, we will begin by discussing, what is TikTok, and how does it work?
+So, we will begin by discussing, what TikTok is and how it works.

 TikTok Influencer Marketing Guide: